heisencoder/tab-shortcuts/README.md

 *   `toggle-pinned`: Toggles the pinned state of all the selected windows.

 You can select multiple tabs by holding down Shift or Ctrl while clicking on tabs.

+A pop-up window does not have the tab or URL bars, and can only hold one tab.

 To update the keybindings, visit the chrome://extensions/shortcuts page and look for the tab-shortcuts extension.